Aging & Health A to Z

 Older people drink plenty of fluids throughout the day, especially during hot weather or when there is no air conditioning.
 Even if you do not feel thirsty, make sure you are drinking enough, since the sensation of thirst becomes weaker with age.
 In people who have dementia, stroke, or other brain disorders, the feeling of thirst becomes particularly unreliable.

 Keep a supply of fresh water close at hand and make sure water is available to hospitalized older people and those in long-term care residences.

-If you have a kidney disease, follow a diet that has been devised for you by a renal dietitian and restrict your intake of protein, phosphorus, and other substances if necessary.
+If you have a kidney disease, follow a diet that has been created for you by a renal dietitian, and restrict your intake of protein, phosphorus, and other substances if necessary.

 - follow a low fat diet with plenty of fresh fruits, vegetables, and fiber